Seeing Covid-19 through kids' art

 The budding artist put his thoughts into the painting, Masks, which took him three weeks to complete.
 He also created Noises, a collage of positive and negative words cut from English and Chinese newspapers, which represents his stress during the pandemic.

-Aaron, who is taking his Primary School Leaving Examination this year, says art helps him express his feelings and creativity.
+Aaron, who is taking his Primary School Leaving Examination, says art helps him express his feelings and creativity.

-He is among several children who are sharing their pandemic-themed art in The Straits Times, which runs the gamut of experiences from bubble tea withdrawal to social distancing.
+He is among several children who are sharing their pandemic-themed art in The Sunday Times, which runs the gamut of experiences from bubble tea withdrawal to social distancing.

 Mr Patrick Yee, 56, a leading local illustrator who has more than 180 children's books to his name, says kids can sense fear and stress in the adults around them during the pandemic, so art helps them manage these feelings.